How Positive Thinking Improves Health

 When you realize you are worried and negative thoughts are creeping all over your mind, you must make an effort to switch gears and replace the negative thinking with positive affirmations.

-Besides, with a worry-free mind we make better choices, because we can calmly consider all the options and consequences taking better decisions.
+Besides, with a worry-free mind, we make better choices, because we can calmly consider all the options and consequences, making better decisions.
 When we are too preoccupied we may not even recognize some great opportunities and miss out on advantageous chances.

 © 2012 Robie Benve